 February 14, 2009

 Wallpaper removal work progressed slowly over the past two weeks.
-Scraping the stubborn backing
+Scraping

 away revealed walls that weren't in great shape.